SAP-archive/cloud-workflow-codejam/exercises/07/readme.md

 ![auth details](authdetails.png)

-_Note: If you're wondering how the individual requests can use these authentication details, just have a look inside the "Authorization" tab of the "GET CSRF Token" request and notice that the type is set to "Inherit auth from parent", with the note "This request is using an authorization helper from collection Workflow CodeJam"._

 ### 5. Examine the rest of the requests' detail

 In this step you'll take a look at the details of each of the two requests, to understand how they work together.